bertadenes/IGMpython/README.md

 igm.cub as isosurface and colouring by the volume of mideig.cub.

 We plan to automaticly generate a VMD visualization state file to aid the process.

+###Example
+The example inputs and outputs are provided for the case of benzene dimer.

 ## Further remarks

 Feel free to address problems to [Denes Berta](mailto:berta.denes@ttk.mta.hu).